 There are plenty of examples of experts in different fields coming up with different answers.
 For example, paleontologists didn’t like physicists telling them why dinosaurs went extinct.
 And we’ll see other examples in days to come: geneticists, physical anthropologists, and archeologists arguing over modern human origins.
 And very recently geneticists coming in on the side of old-fashioned historical linguists, and against recent generations of archeologists, in the matter of Indo-European origins.

 It would be nice if there were a simple rule of thumb to decide who’s right in these cases.
-Maybe experts know what they’re talking about (except experts were telling us recently that low fat diets were the key to losing weight and eggs would kill us with cholesterol).
-Or maybe hard science experts know better than soft science experts (except physicists like Kelvin were telling geologists that the Sun couldn’t possibly have produced enough energy to support life on Earth for hundreds of millions of years – then along came Einstein and E=mc2).
+Maybe experts know what they’re talking about (except that experts were telling us recently that low fat diets were the key to losing weight and eggs would kill us with cholesterol).
+Or maybe harder science experts know better than softer science experts (except that physicists like Kelvin were telling geologists that the Sun couldn’t possibly have produced enough energy to support life on Earth for hundreds of millions of years – then along came Einstein and E=mc2).
 So the best we can do maybe is realize people, scientists included, are prone to overconfidence and group think – and not just those other people, either, but you and me.

-13 million years ago.
 We’ve known about Dryopithecus (“Oak ape”) for a while.
 The first specimen was found in France in 1856.
 They’ve since been found all over Europe, from Spain to Hungary.
 There are about 4 species of Dryopithecus, roughly chimp-sized.